Matt Fraction: Career

 In 2015, Fraction and Fabio Moon returned to Casanova with a new eight-issue mini-series, Acedia.
-The series featured backup stories written by Michael Chabon with art by Casanova Co-Creator Gabriel Ba.
+The series featured backup stories written by Michael Chabon with art by Casanova co-creator Gabriel Bá.
 Also in 2015, Fraction and Kelly Sue DeConnick's company, Milkfed Criminal Masterminds, signed a two-year deal with Universal Television to adapt some of their comic books, as well as original TV series concepts.
-They also planned to use Milkfed Criminal Masterminds as a TV launchpad for other comic creators’ properites.
+They also planned to use Milkfed Criminal Masterminds as a TV launchpad for other comic creators' properties.

 In 2018, Milkfed Criminal Masterminds signed another two-year overall deal, this time with Legendary TV to adapt several of their creator-owned comics, as well as produce exclusive, original projects developed by the duo for television across traditional and non-traditional platforms.

-In 2019, Fraction and Elsa Charretier co-created the graphic novella crime series, November for Image Comics, meanwhile Fraction wrote his first series for DC Comics, the twelve-issue series Superman's Pal, Jimmy Olsen which was drawn by Steve Lieber.
+In 2019, Fraction and Elsa Charretier co-created the graphic novella crime series, November, for Image Comics.
+Meanwhile, Fraction wrote his first series for DC Comics, the twelve-issue series Superman's Pal, Jimmy Olsen which was drawn by Steve Lieber.

 In 2020, Sex Criminals concluded with issue #69, volumes 2 and 3 of November were released, and Adventureman, the long-anticipated series from Fraction and Terry Dodson and Rachel Dodson began releasing from Image Comics, and his and Lieber's run on Superman's Pal, Jimmy Olsen concluded, with a collected trade paperback entitled Who Killed Jimmy Olsen? being released in October.

 Fraction served as a consultant for the Hawkeye television miniseries, which was heavily inspired by his 2012 comic run.
 He also planned to make a cameo appearance as a member of the Tracksuit Mafia, but was unable to commit to this, due to complications stemming from the COVID-19 pandemic.

+Since 2022, Fraction has been working on the Apple TV+ show Monarch: Legacy of Monsters, on which he is a co-creator with Chris Black.
+The series debuted in November 2023 and Fraction wrote episode 9, "Axis Mundi".

+In February 2025, it was announced that Fraction would pen the relaunch of Batman in September that same year, with Jorge Jimenez providing the artwork.

+In April 2025, it was announced Fraction would be writing a tie-in comic for the MCU film The Fantastic Four: First Steps.
+The comic, set to be an in-universe comic published by the Future Foundation with the "first-ever authorized retelling of the Fantastic Four's early adventures", will be illustrated by Mark Buckingham with cover art by Phil Noto and set for release July 2 that same year.